Top Six Things to Avoid When Planning Your Company off-site

 Before you even begin choosing the destination or start diving into planning activities, start with the intention.
 This will be your north star for designing the entire experience.
 It provides a roadmap and reminds your team WHY they’re gathering in the first place.
 Is the purpose of this trip to recharge?
 Or perhaps it’s to try new things and get out of one’s comfort zone?
 These two intentions aren’t necessarily exclusive, but the mindset may lend itself to different activities.

-We hope this provides some insight when it comes to planning your next company retreat.
+We hope this provides some insight when it comes to planning your next company off-site.
 Whether you’re remote or hybrid, gathering in-person is crucial for relationship building.
 Treating your team to a destination in which they can experience something new together cements professional ties and helps stir creativity.
 If you ever need guidance on where to begin, or just don’t have the bandwidth to plan, we’re here to help.
 Feel free to reach out to danielle@thetrianglesessions.com.
 Travel safely, folks, and gather with intention!